-Additional projects will be selected by the RPC/Policy Committee for FFY 2018 to 2020 and are considered to be made part of the MTP once approved by the RPC/Policy Committee.
-NWARPC has issued a call for projects for the FFY 2018 on May 15, 2017.
-The Notice can be found here.
+Additional projects will be selected by the RPC/Policy Committee for FFY 2019 to 2021 and are considered to be part of the MTP once approved by the RPC/Policy Committee.
+NWARPC has issued a call for projects for the FFY 2019 on November 30, 2017.
 The pdf STBGP-A Application Form can be downloaded here.
 The existing STBGP-A Project Funding Request for FFY2019-2022 is available here.

 Transportation Alternatives Program

 The RPC/Policy Committee selects projects through a competitive process for TAP funding.
 TAP funds are awarded for the construction phase of a selected project.
 Preliminary Engineering and Final Design, Environmental, Right-of-way, and Utility Relocation is the responsibility of the applicant and must meet federal-aid requirements.

 The NWARPC has focused on implementing the NWA Regional Bicycle and Pedestrian Master Plan projects.
 Projects have been selected for FFY 2013 through 2017 and have been programmed as part of the NWARPC FFY 2016-2020 TIP which has been made part of the 2040 MTP.
 NWARPC has issued a call for projects for the FFY 2019 on November 30, 2017.
 The pdf TAP Application Form can be downloaded here.